timescale/python-vector/README.md

         ''')
 ```

 Now, say you want to embed these blogs in Timescale Vector.
-First you
+First, you
-need to define an `embed_and_write` function, that takes a set of blog
+need to define an `embed_and_write` function that takes a set of blog
 posts, creates the embeddings, and writes them into TimescaleVector.
 For
 example, if using LangChain, it could look something like the following.